 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Attendance 5

 Assignment 5

 End Term Exam (Summative) End Term Examination 70

 Total 100

 Attendance (Formative) student to be qualified for taking is required to be maintained by a up the End Semester examination.

-Il types of leaves including medical
+The allowance of 25% includes a leaves. ll types of leaves including medical